yard

 Lawns benefit from very light topdressing.
 Spread 1/4 inch of screened compost over cool season grasses like bluegrass lawns after aeration so material falls into the holes and feeds the root zone.

 Trees and shrubs do not need compost piled on trunks.
-Instead, scatter a thin layer out to the drip line of plants like azalea shrubs or backyard lilacs and cover it with mulch to keep moisture even.
+Instead, scatter a thin layer out to the drip line of plants like azalea shrubs and cover it with mulch to keep moisture even.
+Lilacs respond well to the same light treatment.

 Indoor plants still gain from compost, but in moderation.
 Blend a small portion into repotting mix for snake plant pots or spider plant babies so you boost nutrients without making the soil heavy.